umccr/google_lims/docs/a_z_setting_up_bcbio_run.md

 `watch -d -n 300 'find 2019*/ -maxdepth 5 -name *snakemake*.log -path "*/umccrised/*" 2>/dev/null | xargs tail -n 2'`

 ## Organise results & upload to S3

+Note: This script is for organizing WGS sample results.

 At the end of the run organise data into one place via `organize_results.sh`: